nus-cs2113-AY2223S2/ip/docs/README.md

 ## Introduction:
 Hello!
 Welcome to the Coffee Bot User Guide! :)
-This user guide is intended to help you to navigate Coffee Bot and to understand its various functionalities to keep track of your personal deadlines, events and todo tasks.
+This Coffee Bot user guide is to help you to navigate Coffee Bot and to understand its various functionalities to help you to keep track of your personal schedules.
 This is a project by author Wilson Lee Jun Wei 😉

 If there are any further queries, please feel free to reach out to Wilson @ wilsonleejunwei@u.nus.edu